 The middle ages also marked the dawn of urine therapy, the treatment which sounds so crazy that it just has to work.
 Urine therapy and specifically the urea does have some benefits for clogged pores, but I don’t even want to mention them, in case you get tempted to use it.
 A common recommendation was to rub baby’s nappies on your face.

-The industrial revolution was considered to start by roughly 1750, but it’s clear that acne was prevalent among teenagers well before then.
+The industrial revolution is considered to have started by roughly 1750, but it’s clear that acne was prevalent among teenagers well before then.
 Medicinal texts from 1714 reported that physicians considered treating a minor condition like acne to be beneath their dignity.

 Overall, the Middle Ages were a poor time for acne.
 The bright spot was the discovery of the link between hormones and acne.
 Dr Jonston associated acne with disorders of menstruation in 1648, and sexual activity later in 1648.
 We have early signs of the connection between DHT and acne, and estrogen and acne.